-by a power law function:
+where X is a storm metric, the regression coefficients α and β are obtained by ordinary least squares regression on the logarithms of X and SSYEV (Basher et al., 2011; Duvert et al., 2012; Hicks, 1990) and BCF is the Smearing bias correction factor for log-transformation bias (Duan, 2016; USGS and NRTWQ, 2016), which is recommended when residuals of the log-log regression are non-normal (Boning, 1992; Koch and Smillie, 1986).
+The Kolmogorov-Smirnov test showed our regression residuals were non-normally distributed.

+Four storm metrics were tested as predictors of SSYEV: Total event precipitation (Psum), event Erosivity Index (EI) (Hicks, 1990; Kinnell, 2013), total event water discharge (Qsum), and maximum event water discharge (Qmax) (Duvert et al., 2012; Rodrigues et al., 2013).
+The Erosivity Index describes the erosive power of rainfall and was calculated for each storm event identified in Section 3.2.1 following the methodology of Kinnell (2013) using only 1 min interval data at RG1.
+The discharge metrics (Qsum and Qmax) were normalized by watershed area to compare different sized subwatersheds.

-The regression coefficients (α and β) for the UPPER and TOTAL watersheds were tested for statistically significant differences using Analysis of Covariance (ANCOVA) (Lewis et al., 2001).
+Model fits for each storm metric were compared using coefficients of determination (r2) and Root Mean Square Error (RMSE).
+The correlation between storm metrics (X) and SSYEV were quantified using non-parametric (Spearman) correlation coefficients.
+The regression coefficients (α and β) for the Upper and Total watersheds were tested for statistically significant differences using Analysis of Covariance (ANCOVA) (Lewis et al., 2001).

-A higher intercept (α) for the human-disturbed watershed indicates higher sediment yield for the same size storm event, compared to sediment yield from the undisturbed watershed.
-A difference in slope (β) would indicate the relative sediment contributions from the subwatersheds change with increasing storm size.

-3.3.
-Objective 3: Estimation of annual SSY
+3.4.
+Estimation of annual SSY

+Annual SSY (mass) and sSSY (mass/area) were estimated using 1) the developed storm metric-SSYEV models, and 2) the ratio of annual storm precipitation to precipitation measured during storms with SSYEV data.

-Annual estimates of SSY and sSSY were estimated to compare Faga'alu with other watersheds reported in the literature.
-A continuous annual time-series of SSY was not possible at the study site due to the discontinuous field campaigns and failure of or damage to the instruments during some months.
-Continuous records of P and Q were available for 2014, so the Psum-SSYEV and Qmax-SSYEV models (Equation 5) were used to predict SSYEV for all storms in 2014 (Basher et al., 1997).
-Construction of sediment mitigation structures at the quarry began in October 2014, greatly reducing SSYEV from the LOWER_QUARRY subwatershed (unpublished data), so the Qmax-SSYEV relationship developed prior to the mitigation was used to calculate the annual pre-mitigation sediment yield.
+An annual SSY time-series was not possible due to the discontinuous field campaigns and failure of or damage to the turbidimeters.
+Continuous records of P and Q were available for 2014, so the log-linear storm metric-SSYEV models (Equation 5), including log-bias correction (Duan, 2016; Ferguson, 1986), were used to predict SSYEV for all storms in 2014 (Basher et al., 1997).
 For storms missing Qmax data at FG3, Qmax was predicted from a linear regression between Qmax at FG1 and Qmax at FG3 for the study period (R2 =0.88).

-Annual SSY and sSSY were also estimated by multiplying SSYEV from measured storms by the ratio of annual storm precipitation (PEVann) to the precipitation measured during storms where SSYEV was measured (PEVmeas):
+Annual SSY and sSSY were also estimated by multiplying SSYEV from measured storms by the ratio of annual storm precipitation (PEVann) to precipitation during storms where SSYEV was measured (PEVmeas):